CruiseOutlook

 Overview

-Palermo, the vibrant capital of Sicily, is a captivating blend of history, culture, and culinary delights.
-With its stunning architecture, bustling markets, and rich traditions, this port city offers a unique glimpse into Sicilian life that is sure to enchant every visitor.
+Palermo, the vibrant capital of Sicily, is a captivating blend of history, culture, and Mediterranean charm.
+With its stunning architecture, bustling markets, and rich culinary traditions, this city offers an unforgettable experience for cruise passengers seeking to immerse themselves in Sicilian life.

 Getting Around